 The PDPA takes effect in phases starting with the provisions relating to the formation of the Personal Data Protection Commission (PDPC) on 2 January 2013.
-Provisions relating to the DNC registry will come into force in early 2014 and the main data protection rules will come into force in mid 2014.
+Provisions relating to the DNC Registry will come into force on 2 January 2014 and the main data protection rules will come into force on 2 July 2014.
 This allows time for organisations to review and adopt internal personal data protection policies and practices, to help them comply with the PDPA.
-The exact dates on which the DNC and other provisions will come into force will be announced at a later date.

 During this transition period, the PDPC will undertake educational and outreach activities to aid public understanding of and organisations’ compliance with the PDPA.

 Development of the Personal Data Protection Act